Oscar Mayer: Advertisements

 Oscar Mayer had several advertisements on TV involving young children, including the Oscar Mayer Wiener ad in 1963.
-The commercial shows a young girl leading a group of children, singing about what they would get if they "were an Oscar Mayer wiener".
+The commercial shows a young girl leading a group of children, singing that they'd "love to be an Oscar Mayer wiener".
 It was written by Richard D. Trentlage.

 A 1973 TV commercial featured four-year-old Andy Lambros holding a fishing rod and sandwich while singing, "My bologna has a first name, it's 'O-S-C-A-R'...".
 It became one of the longest-running TV commercials in the country.

 Oscar Mayer is known for its Wienermobile, which has toured the United States for over 80 years.
 The first Wienermobile was created in 1936.
 On May 14, 2023, it was announced that the Wienermobile would be renamed the Frankmobile; four months later, this unpopular name change was reversed.

 In 2019, Oscar Mayer started sponsoring Ryan Newman in the NASCAR cup series in the number 6 Roush Fenway Racing car.
 It later announced a two-year extension to the agreement.

 On May 23, 2025, Indianapolis Motor Speedway and Oscar Mayer hosted the Wienie 500, a race between six Wienermobiles.